abublihi/datepicker-hijri/readme.md

 ## Event `onchange`

-in any change on the date, will be fireing a `change` event. so you can listen and respond to the change.
+in any change on the date, will be firing a `change` event. so you can listen and respond to the change.

 ```html
 <input type="text" id="calender" onchange="console.log('changed')">